booknite/toolbox/network/check-ethernet.md

-# Checking for Ethernet Network Congestioni
+# Checking for Ethernet Network Congestion

 This guide walks you through the process of identifying and diagnosing potential network congestion issues on your Ethernet connection using bmon, nethogs, ping, and mtr.